 Selective Hiring and Welfare Analysis in Labor Market Models

 Firms select not only how many, but also which workers to hire.
-Yet, in standard labor market models, all workers have the same probability of being hired.
+Yet, in most labor market models all workers have the same probability of being hired.
 We argue that selective hiring crucially affects welfare analysis.
-Our model is isomorphic to a standard search and matching model under random hiring but allows for selective hiring.
+We set up a model that is isomorphic to a search model under random hiring but allows for selective hiring.
 With selective hiring, the positive predictions of the model change very little, but the welfare costs of unemployment are much larger because unemployment risk is distributed unequally across workers.
-As a result, optimal unemployment insurance may be higher and welfare is lower if hiring is selective.
+As a result, optimal unemployment insurance is higher and welfare lower if hiring is selective.